|

 The purpose of auditing is to be able to do an investigation

-in planning up front will make this job easier.
-The best advice
+planning up front will make this job easier.
+The best advice is to

-is to use keys in both the watches and system call rules to give
+use keys in both the watches and system call rules to give the

-the rule a meaning.
-If rules are related or together meet a
+rule a meaning.
+If rules are related or together meet a specific

-specific requirement, then give them a common key name.
-You can
+requirement, then give them a common key name.
+You can use this

-use this during your investigation to select only results with a
+during your investigation to select only results with a specific

-the main aureport output to just get an idea about what is
+main aureport output to just get an idea about what is happening

-happening on the system.
-This report mostly tells you about
+on the system.
+This report mostly tells you about events that are

-events that are hard coded by the audit system such as login/out,
+hard coded by the audit system such as login/out, uses of

-uses of authentication, system anomalies, how many users have
+authentication, system anomalies, how many users have been on the

 aureport --start this-week